 A Blink provides the theoretical knowledge of how to perform an exercise.

-It actively invites participants to take action.
+It actively calls upon participants to take action.

 It maintains motivation through regular impulses.